montymxb/parse-server-wiki/Files-Migration.md

-## Community tools for file migration:
+## Community tools for file migration

 Those tools are provided as is, please refer to their documentation and open issues on their respective repositories.